<< Go Back up to Region ‘United Kingdom: outside London’

 Redevelopment Visualization (© Capital Theatres / Bennetts Associates)

 The redevelopment project plans to transform the theatre into an accessible, all-day arts venue with new spaces created for learning and heritage activities as well as hospitality.
 Backstage, the raked stage will be leveled, the fly tower extended in height, and new scenic flying systems installed.
 The theatre’s bars and foyers will be overhauled, new dressing rooms and wardrobe facilities created, a new street-level café-bar opened up, and a new education studio built.
 The project aims to increase the theatre’s annual visitor count by 50%.
-Scottish actors Brian Cox, Bill Paterson, playwright John Byrne, author Ian Rankin, and pantomime stars Grant Stott, Andy Gray, and Allan Stewart have all been supportive of the project.
+Scottish actors Brian Cox, Bill Paterson, the late playwright John Byrne, author Ian Rankin, and pantomime stars Grant Stott, the late Andy Gray, and Allan Stewart all lended their support to the project.

 Redevelopment Exterior Visualization (© Capital Theatres / Bennetts Associates)